Revision Criterion 2.7 – Water Quality

 The ASC’s species-specific standards contain requirements on water quality.
 However, they:

-- Vary considerably in language and approach – even when the standards cover similar production systems;
+- Vary considerably in language and approach – even when the standards cover similar production systems.

 Due to the issues mentioned above, ASC is revising the Water Quality requirements as part of the ASC Farm Standard development.
-The revision is carried out with support from an expert Technical Working Group (TWG).The new water quality proposal deviates from an approach based only on prescribed requirements linked to an individual farm site, which might have limited or insignificant effects on a water body and moves to an approach based on risk in which the cumulative effect of multiple users is considered.
+The revision is carried out with support from an expert Technical Working Group (TWG).
+The new water quality proposal deviates from an approach based only on prescribed requirements linked to an individual farm site, which might have limited or insignificant impacts on water quality and moves to an approach based on risk, in which the cumulative effect of multiple users is considered.

-ASC believes that the proposal successfully achieves the aim of developing a method for water quality management that focuses strongly on cumulative impacts and the carrying capacity of a water body.
+ASC believes that the proposal successfully achieves the aim of developing a method for water quality management that focuses strongly on cumulative impacts and the carrying capacity of a waterbody.
 This will strengthen the position of ASC farms when addressing water quality impacts.

 More information